aodev89/projects/README.md

 ### list over all my projects

-- First app :smile: (current working on)
+- First app :smile: (in progress..)